 Top Companies Hiring for Prompt Engineering + Semantic Kernel

-The most common roles requiring both Prompt Engineering and Semantic Kernel are: AI/ML Engineer, Prompt Engineer, AI Software Engineer.
-These positions typically involve building production AI systems that leverage both technologies.
+The most common roles requiring both Prompt Engineering and Semantic Kernel are: AI/ML Engineer, AI Software Engineer, AI Agent Developer, AI Engineering Manager.
+These positions typically involve building production AI systems that use both technologies.

 Track AI Skill Demand